 1994 – Official opening of the Eskasoni Mi’kmaq Recreation Centre.
 Elder Dan K. Stevens cuts the ribbon to officially open the rink.

-2011 – Shirley Bear and Viola Robinson are inducted into the Order of Canada in recognition of their service on behalf of the interests of Aboriginal peoples in Canada.
+2011 – Shirley Bear and Viola Robinson are inducted into the Order of Canada in recognition of their service on behalf of the interests of Indigenous peoples in Canada.

 2016 – Pictou Landing officially opens its new band administration building.

 1971 – Donald Marshall Jr. is found guilty in the death of Sandy Seale.

 1972 – The November issue of the Micmac News reports Clarence Gloade is the lone resident of the Gold River reserve.
 He wonders what will become of the reserve if the Nova Scotia Department of Highways goes ahead with its planned highway through Gold River.

 1985 – Indian Affairs Minister David Crombie tours Eskasoni and is presented with a list of demands.